core-man/link/content/post/codes/index.md

 - [Fatiando](https://www.fatiando.org/): Open-source Python tools for geophysics
     - [fatiando package](https://www.fatiando.org/v0.5/): An open-source Python library for modeling and inversion in geophysics.
 Its development has been stoped in favor of [new libraries](https://www.fatiando.org/#projects).
+- [softwares in UNAVCO](https://www.unavco.org/software/software.html): softwares used in Geodesy studies.

 ### Matlab Library